PericoLedesma/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 - The API will always return JSON
 - There will no authentication or authorization
 - Everything be treated as a single user
+- To store the vector data we will use ChromaDB

 ## Directory Structure